james-lawrence/genieql/README.md

-# genieql - sql query and code generation.
+# genieql - sql query and code generation. test
 its purpose is to generate a decent amount of the boilerplate code for interacting with database/sql as possible without putting any runtime dependencies